ghalactic/github-release-from-tag/README.md

 This action supports **optional** inputs for affecting how releases are
 published:

-> **Note:** These inputs take precedence over any equivalent options specified
+> **Note:** With the exception of `assetsJson`, these inputs take precedence
-> in [the configuration file].
-The [action metadata file] contains the actual
+> over any equivalent options specified in [the configuration file].
+The
-> definitions for these inputs.
+> [action metadata file] contains the actual definitions for these inputs.

 [the configuration file]: #the-configuration-file
 [action metadata file]: action.yml